Police killings, ambushes put Mozambique peace on edge

 Renamo security chief Osufo Madate said the party had finally got fed up with being brushed aside by Frelimo, which controls 191 of the 250 seats in parliament and dominates nearly every aspect of public life in the nation of 23 million.

-“If we continue with our peaceful behavior, it will mean the end of us.
+“If we continue with our peaceful behaviour, it will mean the end of us.
 From now on, whenever we are attacked, we will retaliate adequately,” he told Reuters.

 Speaking to reporters this week in the Gorongosa Mountains, Dhlakama said he had talked to President Guebuza by telephone but turned down a face-to-face meeting because it “would not result in anything”.